 1. If the above wild card scenario is in play, the 1st runner-up of the wild card will get the spot.
 Subsequent runners-up will be next in line.

-2. If the wild card scenario is not in play, any "low seeded team" (less than 1) that won their divisional playoff round will be awarded the seed.
+2. If the wild card scenario is not in play, any "low seeded team from the divisional playoffs" (any team seeded 2 and below) that won their divisional playoff round will be awarded the seed.
 In the instance that 2 or more "low seeded teams" won their divisional playoff round, the league wide statistical rating system will determine the team that advances.
 Runners up in the divisional championship game can only qualify for the bi state per the seasonal standings, as the runner up positions holds no weight in terms of bi state qualification.

 3. If neither above scenario is applicable, Kickball STL will choose an alternate team based on the league wide statistical rating system, and award the seed to the team with the highest score.
 Since Kickball STL is subdivided into three competition levels, (competitive, general, and recreational) the league will first choose a team from the competitive division to advance, and then if a subsequent spot is available, the league will select a team from one of the general divisions.
 Typically recreational teams are not selected for the Bi-State tournament.